Managing campaigns

 Send or schedule

 When the draft is ready, call `POST /campaigns/:id/send`.
-With no body the campaign sends as soon as possible (status → sending).
+With no body the campaign sends as soon as possible (status → queued).
 Pass scheduled_at with a future ISO timestamp to schedule it (status → scheduled).

-import { MailBlastr } from 'mailblastr';
+import { Mailblastr } from 'mailblastr';

-const mb = new MailBlastr('mb_xxxxxxxxx');
+const mb = new Mailblastr('mb_xxxxxxxxx');

 const { data, error } = await mb.campaigns.send('CAMPAIGN_ID', { "scheduled_at": "2026-07-01T09:00:00Z" });

-import { MailBlastr } from 'mailblastr';
+import { Mailblastr } from 'mailblastr';

-const mb = new MailBlastr('mb_xxxxxxxxx');
+const mb = new Mailblastr('mb_xxxxxxxxx');

 const { data, error } = await mb.campaigns.cancel('CAMPAIGN_ID');